NewMove: Customizing text-to-video models with novel motions: Approach

 In contrast to prior work, we seek to mitigate forgetting of related motions that the model has already learned.
 To address this goal, we consider a video-based regularization.
 Let $D^r$ be a regularization set of paired videos with text descriptions that have similar but not identical motion to the target custom motion videos $D_m$.
-For example, when learning the `Carlton' dance, we chose a regularization set of real videos containing people dancing.
+For example, when learning a gesture from the Jester dataset, we chose a regularization set of real videos containing people sitting in front of a webcam.
+Since this type of video data might be difficult to come across, using a regularization set of real videos in-distribution to the training set is also helpful.
 For customization, we optimize the diffusion objective $\mathcal{L}_\theta$ over the target custom videos $D^m$ and regularization set $D^r$:

 Empirically, we show in Section~\ref{sec:experiments} that using real videos for the regularization set is superior to using generated videos from the model.
 We find that using generated videos degrades the quality of the customized model substantially.